lm2r/lmrun/workspace/the-mesh/README.md

 Take instances down once the task completed and displayed results: `sky down qwen-coder client`.

 ## Managed Spot Jobs
-*Prerequisite:* to spare an extra example VM, the next 2 sections require a new main node which includes a Phoenix server to trace LLM calls.
+*Prerequisite*: to spare an extra example VM, the next 2 sections require a new main node which includes a Phoenix server to trace LLM calls.
 Make sure that no node already exists with `sky status` and `sky down`.
 Then, start the main cluster node with `sky launch -c main main-phoenix.yaml` from `service` folder.

 Cost-effective spot instances running above models can be terminated.
 SkyPilot jobs automatically handle recovery thanks to a managed controller VM.
 In earlier examples, we decoupled client and server on different VMs.
 This useful pattern can query several LLMs from a single workload or expose the model to several clients.
 In this example, we demonstrate the same task on a single VM to showcase..